porya-gohary/schedule_abstraction-main/README.md

 ### Job Sets

 Job set input CSV files describe a set of jobs, where each row specifies one job.
-The following columns are required.
+The following columns are required for sequential jobs (i.e, jobs that require a single processor to execute).

 1.   **Task ID** — an arbitrary numeric ID to identify the task to which a job belongs
 2.   **Job ID** — a unique numeric ID that identifies the job